Algorithm DIY: How to Build Your Own Algorithm in 9 Steps

 Step 1: Know the algorithm’s goal

-Step 1 in creating an algorithm involves defining what you’ll use it for.
-The problem statement sets the foundation for the next steps and paves the way for a focused and effective system.
+Start by defining what you’ll use the algorithm for.
+The problem statement sets the foundation and paves the way for a focused, effective system.

-Your algorithm’s goal and statement should be clear and specific to address the particular problem and questions you want to solve or the task you want to accomplish.
+Your goal should be clear and specific so it addresses the questions you need to answer or the task you need to accomplish.

-For example, LiveData wanted to provide custom mobile dashboards for their clients without developing their own software from scratch.
-Using Klipfolio, they developed their own algorithm to deliver financial information and core business activities to their clients without compromising quality and speed.
+For example, LiveData wanted to provide custom mobile dashboards for clients without building software from scratch.
+Using Klipfolio Klips, they developed an algorithm to deliver financial information and core business activities to clients without compromising quality or speed.

-Another goal for creating an algorithm could be to detect anomalies in your marketing data, alerting you to unusual patterns that need attention.
-Each goal directs the algorithm's structure, inputs, and expected outputs, making the subsequent steps more manageable and purposeful.
+Another goal could be to detect anomalies in your marketing data, alerting you to unusual patterns that need attention.
+Each goal shapes the algorithm’s structure, inputs, and expected outputs, which makes the next steps more manageable.

-Defining the algorithm’s object also impacts the time complexity and performance.
-A well-defined goal focuses only on relevant data and processes to reduce unnecessary steps and generate timely and accurate results for your algorithm.
+Defining the algorithm’s objective also affects time complexity and performance.
+A well‐defined goal focuses only on relevant data and processes to reduce unnecessary steps and produce timely, accurate results.

 Step 2: Collect relevant data

-In step 2, you must collect relevant data for your algorithm by knowing the information you need and where to find it.
-Typical data sources include spreadsheets, SQL databases, and cloud data.
+Collect the information the algorithm needs and map where it lives.
+Typical sources include spreadsheets, SQL databases, and cloud data.

-• Spreadsheets: Many businesses store data in Excel or Google Sheets, which are great for small to medium-sized datasets such as lists and easy to manage.
+• Spreadsheets: Many businesses store data in Excel or Google Sheets.
+Great for small to medium‐sized datasets such as lists and simple tables.

-• SQL Databases: SQL databases are the usual option for larger datasets since they allow for efficient querying and data management.
+• SQL databases: Ideal for larger datasets because they support efficient querying and management.

-• Cloud Data: You can integrate data for your algorithm from cloud services like Google Analytics, Salesforce, or AWS for real-time updates and scalability.
+• Cloud data: Pull real‐time updates from services like Google Analytics, Salesforce, or AWS and scale as you grow.

-Klipfolio’s data connectors let you import data from various sources.
-This way, you can gather all relevant data in one place to create your algorithm easily.
+Klipfolio Klips data connectors let you import data from various sources.
+You can gather all relevant inputs in one place to build your algorithm.

-As you import data and hop from a number of sources, remember to focus on inputs directly related to the problem your algorithm aims to solve.
-Efficient data collection minimizes complexity, as irrelevant data can increase processing time and lead to less accurate outputs.
+As you import data from several sources, focus on inputs directly tied to the problem you aim to solve.
+Extra data can increase processing time and reduce accuracy.

 Step 3: Preprocess the data

-For step 3 of creating an algorithm, you must reprocess data to make sure it’s accurate.
-The techniques involve removing duplicates and correcting errors, like missing values, which can skew your results and reduce the accuracy of your algorithm.
+Preprocess data to make sure it’s accurate.
+Remove duplicates and correct errors such as missing values, which can skew results and reduce accuracy.

-• Imputation: Replacing missing values with the mean, median, or mode
+• Imputation: Replace missing values with the mean, median, or mode.

-• Deletion: Removing rows or columns with missing values if they are not crucial
+• Deletion: Remove rows or columns with missing values if they aren’t crucial.

-• Normalization: Adjusting the scale of your data so that it fits within a specific range, usually the numbers 0 to 1
+• Normalization: Adjust the scale of your data to fit a specific range, usually 0 to 1.

-• Encoding categorical variables: Converting text categories into numerical values
+• Encode categorical variables: Convert text categories into numbers.

-• Feature engineering: Creating new features or modifying existing ones to represent the problem better
+• Feature engineering: Create new features or modify existing ones to better represent the problem.

-• Aggregation: Summarizing data to a higher level, such as converting minute-by-minute data to hourly averages
+• Aggregation: Summarize data to a higher level, such as converting minute‐by‐minute data to hourly averages.

-Our data feeds let you handle missing values, remove duplicates, and standardize your data.
-Meanwhile, our visual query builder allows you to create new data structures and perform all these complex transformations without writing code.
+Klipfolio Klips data feeds help you handle missing values, remove duplicates, and standardize your data.
+The visual query builder lets you create new data structures and perform complex transformations without writing code.

 Step 4: Select the algorithm type